junaidprodeveloper/Iconic/README.md

 </button>
 ```

+### Meaningful icons

-**Meaningful icons** (icon is the only content, e.g. an icon-only button) — provide an accessible label:
+If the icon is the only content, provide an accessible label.

 ```html
 <button aria-label="Delete item">